patroni/patroni/README.md

-# PostgreSQL HA with etcd
+# Template for PostgreSQL HA with etcd

 To get started, do the following from different terminals: